yahoo/panoptes_docker/Readme.md

     panoptes_docker
 ```

 There is a five minute delay until the first metrics will show up.
-This is an intentional traffic calming measure.

 ### Visualize with Grafana